duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_7_networking_config.md

 ### Ubuntu

-If the previous command does not work, you may need to change the system date.
-To do so, run the following command:

-   $ date -s "2018-09-18 15:00:00"
 1. Connect your laptop to a wireless network.
 2. Connect the Duckiebot to your laptop via an ethernet cable.